derickson2402/UFO-Controller/README.md

 # UFO-Controller

-This summer, we want to build custom racing drones.
+This summer, several of us wanted to build some quadcopter drones (what can I say, we're a house full of bored engineers :smiley:).
 Eventually, we'd like to hook up FPV cameras, GPS units, and some other fun gizmos so that we can do cool stuff like FPV racing, autonomous path following with GPS, and smart object detection and wayfinding using computer vision.
+Currently the project is in early stages, but I am documenting all the software as I go and when we have everything working I will make sure to include assembly instructions as well.

-Much of the transmitter code is adapted from [akarsh98](https://github.com/akarsh98) on GitHub.
-Thanks akarsh!
+Much of the transmitter code is extended from [akarsh98](https://github.com/akarsh98) on GitHub and [this guide on PPM via Arduino](https://quadmeup.com/generate-ppm-signal-with-arduino/).
+Thanks akarsh and Pawel!

 ## Included Files

+Some of the code used here is from projects from almost a decade ago, so I made sure to grab a copy of all the libraries and such that are used here.
+Each folder contains some component of either testing/building the drone, and each comes with its own README and any dependencies.

 Folder | Description
 ---|---|